6 teens charged with murder in Iowa school shooting

-DES MOINES, Iowa (AP) — Des Moines Police say they have arrested and charged six teenagers with murder in a shooting outside a school that killed a 15-year-old boy and seriously injured two teenage girls.
+DES MOINES, Iowa (AP) — Authorities arrested six teenagers, including a 14-year-old, in a shooting outside a school that killed a 15-year-old boy and seriously wounded two teenage girls, Des Moines police said Tuesday.

+The suspects, all from Des Moines, are each charged with first-degree murder and two counts of attempted murder in the Monday afternoon shooting on the grounds of East High School, near Des Moines' downtown, about a half-mile (0.8 kilometers) from the Capitol.

-Police said gunshots fired Monday afternoon outside East High School came from several shooters from multiple vehicles.
+Police said gunshots fired outside the school came from several shooters from multiple vehicles.
 Those arrested range in age from 14 to 17.

+Police said in a Facebook post that the 15-year-old killed, who was not a student at the school, was the intended target of the drive-by shooting.
+The other two shot were females aged 16 and 18, who both attend East, and were simply bystanders caught in the shooting, police said.

+Police said the 16-year-old girl remained hospitalized Tuesday in serious condition, while the 18-year-old remained hospitalized in critical condition.

 The district said in a news release that the school was immediately put into lockdown and students were kept inside while police investigated.
 They were dismissed around 3:30 p.m. after law enforcement gave an all clear.